- Ottawa Area Districts 54, 58 and 62

 How to Get Involved

-Volunteers are needed Tuesdays and Fridays for 7:00 pm meetings.
-Contact owmc@ottawaaa.org. or call The Intergroup Office and leave your contact information
+Volunteers are needed Tuesdays and Thursdays at 7:00 pm & Saturdays at 10:30 am Contact owmc@ottawaaa.org. or call The Intergroup Office 613-237-6000 and leave your contact information.

 Please contact the CFT Committee at cft@ottawaaa.org for more information.